 Several German Challenger Banks, and many established French Banks, have found that introducing changes to digital platforms without sufficient design thinking, customer focus or compliance awareness can be detrimental to both reputation and profits.
 Most organisations benefit from working with external specialist consultants to review and challenge current and future practices.
 Working with internal teams, they can identify the most appropriate solutions to support future ambitions whilst controlling risk.

-Watch the Introductory Video above and then the Next Video.
+Watch the Introductory Video above:

 Accreditation & Memberships: